ymajik/ansible-isc-dhcp/README.md

 ````
 ---
-# defaults file for ansible-isc-dhcp
+# defaults file for ansible-role-isc-dhcp
 enable_dhcp: true  #defines if dhcp should be enabled or not
 enable_dhcp_failover: false  #defines if dhcp load balancing and failover should be configured between dhcp servers
 enable_pxe_boot: false  #defines if TFTP/PXE boot options should be enabled